Val Town Code SearchReturn to Val Town

 Sections

-Step 2: Create a Cron val
+Step 2: Set up a Cron Trigger

 Step 3: Get the weather